top of page

 The adjective 'oblivious' can be traced back to its Latin origin, specifically the Latin word 'obliviosus,' which is derived from 'oblivio,' meaning 'forgetfulness' or 'neglect.'
 In Latin, 'obliviosus' described a state of forgetfulness or being unmindful of something.
 Over time, as languages evolve, the concept of forgetfulness evolved to include a broader sense of being completely unaware or ignorant of one's surroundings or important events.
 The suffix '-ous' in English, denoting 'full of' or 'having the quality of,' was added to 'oblivio' to form 'oblivious.'
 Therefore, etymologically, 'oblivious' conveys the idea of being fully absorbed in forgetfulness or inattention, aligning with its modern definition of being completely unaware or ignorant of something significant happening around you.

-Quiz: Find the meaning of the adjective oblivious:
+Find the correct meaning of the adjective oblivious:

 Try Again!